 The Diamondbacks went from expansion team to division champs.
 After debuting with 97 losses, Arizona added a crop of veterans led by Randy Johnson.
 The former Mariner didn’t disappoint, pitching to a 2.48 ERA and winning the NL Cy Young.
 The offense was remarkably balanced, with newcomers Luis Gonzalez and Steve Finley joining Devon White and Matt Williams.

 No player had more than 22 homers, but four different D-backs had at least 20.
-Buck Showalter’s club went from 97 down to 100 up, an incredible 35-game turnaround and the NL West crown by 14.
+Buck Showalter’s club went from 97 down to 100 up, an incredible 35-game turnaround, and took the NL West crown by 14.

 2006-07 Chicago Cubs

 Perhaps Chicago’s best acquisition was in their dugout.
 Lou Piniella restored control of the Cubs who suffered through a 96-loss campaign in 2006.
 Starting 22-31, they rallied in September to go 90-72 in his first season.

 There were still plenty of significant changes on the field.
 Alfonso Soriano came from Washington and hit 33 homers and 42 doubles.
 Aramis Ramirez topped the club in bWAR (5.3) and RBIs (101).
 The rotation was balanced while the bullpen was anchored by Carlos Marmol.
 A converted starter, Marmol succeeded in a relief role with a 1.43 ERA in 59 appearances.

 This wasn’t a one-year turnaround.
 Tampa Bay completely changed its identity — not to mention its name — with a run to the AL pennant.
 A franchise that finished last in nine of its first 10 years (and fourth the other year) began a string of four postseason appearances over the next six seasons.